The ride-sharing service Uber launched a unique initiative to bring some cheer to the workday while also raising money for charity

 The city widely embraced #UberKittens, and for good reason: in addition to stress reduction, the initiative also helped to benefit local animal shelters.

 All the kittens came from a shelter, and people were offered the opportunity to fill out an adoption application on the spot to take a cat home.
-Uber representatives also collected money for donations to animal humane societies and cat rescue centers.
+Uber representatives also collected money for donations to animal humane societies and cat rescue centres.

 - Marley and Joe (brothers)